⭐ Why is TTFB Important?

 Is TTFB the only measure of web performance?

 No. While TTFB is important, it is just one aspect of web performance.
-Other factors include First Contentful Paint (FCP) and Largest Contentful Paint (LCP).
+Other factors include First Contentful Paint (FCP) and Largest Contentful Paint (LCP), which measure how quickly content is displayed to users.

 Can improving TTFB improve SEO?